 Who is in Hamilton Chicago?

-The opening-night cast of Hamilton included Joshua Henry (Aaron Burr), Miguel Cervantes (Alexander Hamilton), Ari Afsar (Eliza Hamilton), Karen Olivo (Angelica Schuyler), Chris Lee (Marquis de Lafayette/Thomas Jefferson), Wallace Smith (Hercules Mulligan/James Madison), Jonathan Kirkland (George Washington), Alexander Gemignani (King George III), Samantha Marie Ware (Peggy Schuyler/Maria Reynolds) and Jose Ramos (John Laurens/Phillip Hamilton).
-Joseph Morales is the alternate Alexander Hamilton at matinees and certain other performances.
+The opening-night Chicago cast of Hamilton included Joshua Henry (Aaron Burr), Miguel Cervantes (Alexander Hamilton), Ari Afsar (Eliza Hamilton), Karen Olivo (Angelica Schuyler), Chris Lee (Marquis de Lafayette/Thomas Jefferson), Wallace Smith (Hercules Mulligan/James Madison), Jonathan Kirkland (George Washington), Alexander Gemignani (King George III), Samantha Marie Ware (Peggy Schuyler/Maria Reynolds) and Jose Ramos (John Laurens/Phillip Hamilton).
+Joseph Morales was the alternate Alexander Hamilton at matinees and certain other performances.

 From top, left to right: Miguel Cervantes, Joshua Henry, Karen Olivo, Ari Afsar, Chris Lee, Wallace Smith, Jonathan Kirkland, Jose Ramos, Samantha Marie Ware